marchinn/fundamentals/Time Complexity/README.md

 As we can see, the volume of data doubled, but it appended only one step to complete an operation, yet it only added one additional step to complete the operation.
 Time complexity has increased, but it has not doubled in proportion to the array's growth.
 This phenomenon is referred to as _logarithmic time complexity_.

 ### _O(n^2)_
-_O(n)_ means that the processing time increases in direct proportion to a doubled volume of data.
+_O(n^2)_ means that the processing time increases in direct proportion to a doubled volume of data.

 The code below is designed to generate an array containing all possible multiplied pairs of the elements from the original array:
 ####